Launch PHapp® in your Arizona county or tribal nation.

-Every Arizona county is already live.
-Use this page to co-brand your county experience, promote PHapp® and multilingual SMS to residents, and send us local resources or message updates.
+PHapp® is already live in all 15 Arizona counties and available free to every tribal nation in Arizona.
+Use this page to co-brand your county or tribal experience, promote PHapp® and multilingual SMS to residents, and send us local resources or message updates.

 Start with the rollout steps below, then use your county link in flyers, social posts, agency websites, SMS messages, press releases, and partner outreach.
 This Arizona rollout is part of work built in collaboration with the University of Arizona and Arizona Department of Health Services.